peopledoc/ansible-role-boot/README.rst

+.. warn:: This role has been deprecated in favor of ansible-boot-lxc.

 The purpose of this role is to start inventory hosts, instanciating them first if necessary.
 It will create / start any host which name ends in ``.lxc``.